 At times in history some Western missionaries have, regrettably, sought converts through force, fraud or allurement.
-Arguably churches that today preach a prosperity “gospel” are still trying to gain converts – and their money – though fraud and bribery.
+Arguably churches that today preach a prosperity “gospel” are still trying to gain converts – and their money – through fraud and bribery.
 India’s state governments have a duty to prevent this kind of activity, whether undertaken by Christians, Muslims, Hindus, or those of any other religion.

 Yet there are two main issues.
 One is that the simple, unadorned Gospel message may itself be considered a form of allurement.
 The promise of forgiveness of sins, communion with God and everlasting life may well be criminalised along with bribes, threats and tricks.

 The other is that these laws give encouragement to radicals and extremists whose agenda seems to be only violence and intimidation.

 While the Indian authorities are right to criminalise fraudsters and tricksters, they must also take steps to ensure peace and safety for Indian Christians who only want to practise their faith without fear of attack.
 India is to be commended for its constitutional guarantee of freedom to “profess, practise and propagate religion”.
 It would be a tragedy if this commitment to freedom of religion were to become a dead letter.